bojanpopic/developer.joomlatools.com/framework/template-system.md

 Special `ktml` namespace tags (i.e.`<ktml:toolbar></ktml:toolbar>`) also get filtered and replaced with specialized dynamic output in a similar way that a template helper might.
 We use the `ktml` namespace to avoid name collisions with other tags.

-`<ktml:script src=[url]>` - Render a script tag with specified source url and place that tag in the head.
+* `<ktml:script src=[url]>` - Render a script tag with specified source url and place that tag in the head.
-`<ktml:style src=[url]>`  - Render the appropriate `link` tag, with `href` from the `src`, and add it to the head.
+* `<ktml:style src=[url]>`  - Render the appropriate `link` tag, with `href` from the `src`, and add it to the head.
-`<ktml:module position=[position]>` - Take the content contained inside the tag, and 'inject' it into the specified module `position`.
+* `<ktml:module position=[position]>` - Take the content contained inside the tag, and **inject** it into the specified module `position`.
-`<ktml:toolbar>` - Find the controller toolbar which is currently active and render its output.
+* `<ktml:toolbar>` - Find the controller toolbar which is currently active and render its output.
 Often used inside a `<ktml:module>` tag.
-`<ktml:content>` - Gets the currently rendered content from the template object.
+* `<ktml:content>` - Gets the currently rendered content from the template object.
 Allows the current layout to `decorate` that content, and replace it back into the template object.

 You may also see special scheme information in the URLs that templates use to load resources.
-In the above tags that use a `src` attribute Joomlatools uses another filter to keep them nice and short, but dynamically and accurately specify what path the actual file resource is in.
+For URLs in a layout that follow this form, Joomlatools has access to another filter that replaces them with the appropriate `http://` scheme and the relevant domain and path information for that resource.

 Above, we used the following to get a javascript file into the head of the page.
   ```javascript